AutomatedProcessImprovement/optimos_v2/Readme.md

 The next generation of [Optimos](https://github.com/AutomatedProcessImprovement/roptimus-prime).
 A Resource, Roster and Batching optimizer using Prosimos simulator.

+## Docs

+While the code should be documented in most places, you can find additional information on e.g. the architecture in the [docs folder](./docs/)

 ## Improvements over Legacy Optimos

 - **Support to optimize Batching**